Master of Science (M.Sc.)

 The international master's program in Sustainable Resource Management addresses these challenges while taking into consideration their social, economic and ecological dimensions.
 As such, the focus lies on conveying suitable methods of analysis and management.
 At the same time, the development of specialist and personal competences in an intercultural context remains to the fore.

-With nine available areas of specialization, the program offers a large degree of freedom when creating an individual competency profile.
+With eight available areas of specialization (Science Topics), the program offers a large degree of freedom when creating an individual competency profile.
 The available areas of focus include:

-The foundational modules in the first semester impart the fundamental competencies of resource management and constitute the basis for specialization within the discipline.
+The required modules in the first semester impart the fundamental competencies of resource management and constitute the basis for specialization within the discipline.

-In the second and third semesters, core competencies are complemented by elective modules from the specialist areas.
+In the second and third semesters, core competencies are complemented by elective modules from the Science Topics and by a mandatory 8-week internship.
 In the fourth semester, the master's thesis constitutes the conclusion of the degree.

 Required language skills for admission: